 - Have supply chain integrity

-Seeing all the above requirements on products, there is a necessity to differentiate which products are Halal or not, therefore a means of such products to get Halal certified is required so that Muslim consumer can use go to the market and choose their products safely without any doubts or hesitations.
+Seeing all the above requirements on products, there is a necessity to differentiate which products are Halal or not, therefore a means of such products to get halal certificate in Singapore is required so that Muslim consumers can use go to the market and choose their products safely without any doubts or hesitations.

-How to get Singapore Halal Certificate from MUIS?
+How to get Singapore Halal Certificate in Singapore?

-Every country, usually has their own certification body and organisation which regulates which products or services that can obtain a Halal certificate.
-In Singapore, Majlis Ugama Islam or MUIS Halal is the organization which manages the Singapore Halal food certification.
+Every country usually has its own certification body and organisation which regulates which products or services that can obtain a halal certificate in Singapore.
+Majlis Ugama Islam or MUIS Halal is the organization that manages the Singapore Halal food certification.
 According to MUIS, the certification is not compulsory in Singapore, but rather voluntary for all business.
-Therefore, it is the company choice whether they want to apply food certificate or not on their own or through the halal consultancy.
+Therefore, it is the company's choice whether they want to apply for a food certificate or not on their own or through the halal consultancy.
 Usually, the businesses which are applying for Halal food certification are those who are targeting Muslim consumers.

-The Singapore MUIS Halal Standards (SMHS) have been developed by the Islamic Religious Council of Singapore (MUIS), in collaboration with SPRING Singapore (national standards body) and MUIS-appointed Halal standards committee, comprising religious scholars, industry players and government officials.
-Its objectives are to provide transparent religious and technical guidelines pertaining to the certification, to enhance consistency with regard to compliance with MUIS Halal certification terms and conditions, and to facilitate trade and other business opportunities.
+The Singapore MUIS Halal Standards (SMHS) have been developed by the Islamic Religious Council of Singapore (MUIS), in collaboration with SPRING Singapore (national standards body) and the MUIS-appointed Halal standards committee, comprising religious scholars, industry players, and government officials.
+Its objectives are to provide transparent religious and technical guidelines pertaining to the certification, to enhance consistency with regard to compliance with the Halal certification in Singapore terms and conditions, and to facilitate trade and other business opportunities.

 - Enhance halal compliance through a more structured and systematic approach